tigersoldier/company-lsp/README.md

    `insertText` if available.
  * Fetch completion candidates asynchronously (Thanks @sebastiencs).
  * Apply text edits specified by completion candidates after completion.
+ * Do not cache the completion candidates if they are incomplete.

 ## Usage